azundo/azundo.github.com/source/_posts/2013-07-06-an-optimal-fox-using-state-machines.markdown

 You could also make solving the puzzle a bit easier if you showed all possible holes the fox could be in as you go along, instead of only showing one possible path at the end.
-Feel free to fork and implement this if you want to practice some basic d3 drawing.
+Feel free to fork and implement this as a good exercise in d3 basics.

 Now can you catch the fox?